gumag/gumag.github.io/_posts/2018-03-16-hearing-adhan-guided-ne-to-islam.md

 about Muslims.
-"Back in my hometown, because of prejudice and ignorance, we had this notion that 'Allahu akbar' is a battle cry uttered by someone who is about to perform jihad and blow himself up along with innocent people," Malik, who is the Dubai administrator of SMPII (Sangguniang Masang Pilipino International Inc.), told Khaleej Times.
+"Back in my hometown, because of prejudice and ignorance, we had this notion that 'Allahu akbar' is a battle cry uttered by someone who is about to perform jihad and blow himself up along with innocent people," Malik, who is the Dubai administrator of SMPII (Sangguniang Masang Pilipino International Inc.), said.

 "I was wrong.
 I learned and fully understood that Islam is a religion of peace
 - and I experienced first-hand in Dubai about religious tolerance and how